-Newcastle Bridges School in Kenton is an educational setting predominantly for students aged 11-16 with social, emotional and mental health difficulties, who cannot access mainstream schooling.
+Newcastle Bridges School at Kenton is a Local Authority commissioned provision offering education to pupils aged 11-16 years old who are unable to access mainstream school due to medical and mantal health needs.
 It offers a smaller and more nurturing environment than most mainstream secondary settings.
-A secondary curriculum is followed and students sit external exams.
+A secondary curriculum is followed and pupils sit external exams.

 The Great North Children’s Hospital/Freeman Hospital (paediatric hospital wards)

 Caters for pupils whose education is interrupted by regular stays, or a long term stay in hospital.
 Pupils are taught by a team of teachers in the different specialist paediatric wards or in the hospital classroom.

 Alnwood at St. Nicholas’ Hospital (forensic mental health)

 A mental health clinical setting for 12-18 year olds with mental health needs or an additional learning disability.

 Ferndene Hospital at Prudhoe (mental health)

 A purpose built inpatient centre which provides assessment and treatment for 12 to 18 year olds with complex health, behavioural and emotional needs including those with a learning disability.